minecraftforum/rules/rules/minecraft_pocket_edition/rules.markdown

 ### Mods / Tools

 * Topics must have embedded images or videos
-* Topics must use the correct tags.
-E.G: If the mod is an iOS mod please use: [iOS
+* Topics must use the correct tags. e.g.: If the mod is an iOS mod please use: [iOS
 * Topics must have an installation guide
 * Any required permissions must be displayed in the original post
 * Smp "hack" and "cheat" mods are allowed, however they are not allowed if they are designed for griefing